AUMSA/2020-MSA-content/Workshops/Git & GitHub/README.md

 4. Often actively asked for in job descriptions & interviews.
 5. Can be a free online backup for personal projects & work so mitigates the risk of losing them.

+> If you're already familiar with Git, GitHub and want to get started with open source contributions straight away then feel free to skip to that section.

 ## Getting Started with Git